British Rail Class 320: Class 320/4 units

 A fleet of seven former London Midland Class 321/4 units were converted to Class 320/4 at Doncaster Wabtec works before being transferred to ScotRail between July 2015 and October 2016.
 The conversion included the removal of the TSOL trailer vehicle.
 The first three converted units, 320411, 320412 and 320416, entered service in March 2016, initially retaining their London Midland livery.

 The first fully refurbished unit, 320415, entered service on 15 August 2016.
 The unit was painted in ScotRail Saltire livery and had received a full internal refurbishment, including an internal repaint, new floor vinyl and new blue 'saltire' seat coverings, as well as the fitting of a large accessible toilet.
 Subsequent converted units would be fully refurbished and the initial three units were later returned to Doncaster Wabtec works for refurbishment.
 The conversion and refurbishment of all seven Class 320/4 units was completed in January 2017.

 In November 2017, ScotRail received a further five Class 321/4 units, which were converted to Class 320/4 by Wabtec Rail Scotland in Kilmarnock, with entry into service planned to begin from summer 2018.

 The first of the five additional units, 320404, was released from Wabtec and moved to Glasgow Shields Road TMD on 8 August 2018.

 Fleet details

+Vehicle numbering

+Individual vehicles are numbered in the ranges as follows:

+Class 321/4 vehicles used to form Class 320/4 units retain their original numbers.